 NOTE 1: A high compression level corresponds to high immunity against blocking.
 Blocking is the effect when a strong Out-of-Band or spurious signal degrades the receiver ability to detect the wanted signal.

-NOTE 2: Outside the B-40 dB bandwidth the maximum disturbance level is -30 dBm as stated in clause 4.2.2.2.2.
+NOTE 2: Outside the B-40 bandwidth the maximum disturbance level is -30 dBm as stated in clause 4.2.2.2.2.

 The measurement of the saturation signal shall be done at the IF output of the LNFE (analogue) and shall be done by data analysis at the output of the A/D converter (digital).
 The IF output of the LNFE is defined as the port which is connected directly via a RF connection to the A/D converter of the digital receiver in normal operation of the radar system.
 Both ports can be seen in Figure C.1.